-- 1. Abide by the policies of the Board, all applicable legislation and regulations, in particular the School Act, and the Oath of Office. - 2.
-Strive to instill the community's trust in the public education system by carrying out their duties in an open and collaborative manner. - 3.
-Base decisions upon all available facts and vote their honest and unbiased conviction in every case. - 4.
-Recognize their duty to represent and advocate for the best interests of learners in the Delta community, including Indigenous communities and First Nations on whose traditional territories our schools operate. - 5.
-Do everything possible to maintain the integrity, confidence and dignity of the office of trustee and will not use their position for personal advantage or the advantage of friends and/or family. - 6.
+- 1. Abide by the policies of the Board, all applicable legislation and regulations, in particular the School Act, and the Oath of Office. - Strive to instill the community's trust in the public education system by carrying out their duties in an open, respectful, and collaborative manner with other trustees, district staff, members of the educational community and will refrain from engaging in unwarranted criticism or taking private action that could compromise the integrity or authority of the Board. - 3.
+Base decisions upon all available facts and independent judgement, refuse to surrender that judgment to individuals or special interest groups, vote their honest and unbiased conviction in every case and act with the highest standards of professional integrity in a way that inspires public confidence in the board. - 4.
+Seek to address systemic racism and promote an active culture of anti-racism in schools.
+This includes recognizing their duty to represent and advocate for the best interests of all learners in the Delta community, including Indigenous communities and First Nations on whose traditional territories our schools operate. - 5.
+Do everything possible to maintain the integrity, confidence, and dignity of the office of trustee and will not use their position for personal advantage or the advantage of friends, family, or business. - 6.
 Be aware that the public has a greater interest in the opinion of an elected official and use discretion at all times to minimize the impression that the individual trustees' statements reflect the corporate opinion of the Board. - 7.
-Respect and abide by the majority decisions made by the Board. - 8.
+Respect and abide by the majority decisions made by the Board, ensuring effective stewardship of Board resources in the best interest of students. - 8.
 Recognize that as individuals, trustees have no authority outside the meetings of the Board unless specifically delegated by the Board. - 9.
-Declare any conflict of interest and will not participate in, vote on, or exert influence on, the decision in which the trustee has a conflict of interest.
-A trustee may request guidance from other trustees or the Board on thismatter. - 10.
-Respect confidentiality and not divulge the contents of closed (in-camera) meetings, recognizing that a disclosure could seriously harm the Board's ability to conduct its business.
+Declare the nature and extent of any conflict of interest at a meeting of the Board of Education and will not participate in deliberations, vote on, or exert influence on the decision in which the trustee has a pecuniary conflict of interest (direct, indirect, or deemed).
+A trustee may request guidance from other trustees or the Board on this matter. - 10.
+Respect confidentiality and not divulge the privileged information of closed (in-camera) meetings, in any format to the public until the Board has done so in an official capacity, recognizing that a disclosure could seriously harm the Board's ability to conduct its business.

-11. In any interaction with public, media or other entities, recognize the inability of any member of the Board, except for the Board Chair or designate, to speak for the Board, and the general limitation to not attempt to exercise individual authority over the organization.
-Trustees may speak about what the Board has decided in a public meeting, and individuals may state the reason for their vote.
+- 11. In any interaction with public, media or other entities, recognize the inability of any member of the Board, except for the Board Chair or designate, to speak for the Board, and the general limitation to not attempt to exercise individual authority over the organization.
+Trustees may speak about what the Board has decided in a public meeting, and individuals may state the reason for their vote. - 12.
+Remain committed to responsible digital citizenship and to minimizing the risks associated with the use of electronic communications systems and access to social media. - 13.
+Endeavour to take advantage of educational conferences, workshops and training sessions made available by local or professional affiliations to enhance their knowledge of trustee roles and responsibilities and to become acquainted with current educational topics and trends. - 14.
+Review this policy as a Board within six months of the Inaugural Board Meeting.

-Legal Reference: Sections 49, 50, 55, 56, 57, 58, 59, 62, 65, 85, 94, 95 School Act
+Legal Reference: Sections 49, 50, 55, 56, 57, 58, 59, 62, 65, 85, 94, 95 School Act, FIPPA